GRAYgoose124/emu6502/vm6502/README.md

+# vm6502
+As the name suggests, this crate is the core 6502 virtual machine.
+Currently, if you'd like more information, please generate and check the docs with `cargo docs --open` and direct yourself to the vm6502 crate.

-To run the virtual cpu tests, first cd here and run:
+To run the virtual cpu tests, first cd to the `vm6502` directory then run:
     cargo test

 ## Features